-However, it is ironic that some of the most noteworthy recent EB-5 failures have involved projects supported by government officials.
-The "Chicago Convention Center", involved a project with nearly 300 EB-5 investors.
-Political leaders strongly endorsed the project, and even made selling trips to China.183 The City of New Orleans Regional Center sponsored a project with operators (hired by the former mayor) who defrauded the investors.184 The South Dakota Meat Packers' plant project, sponsored by the South Dakota Regional Center, filed for bankruptcy, despite substantial government financial support.185
+project, and even made selling trips to China.
+The City of New Orleans Regional Center sponsored a project with operators (hired by the former mayor) who defrauded the investors.
+The South Dakota Meat Packers' plant project, sponsored by the South Dakota Regional Center, filed for bankruptcy, despite substantial government financial support.
+192

-In response to these incidents, at least one state - South Dakota - has proposed legislation to prohibit any State or local government involvement in the EB-5 program.186 Thus, one might be inclined to conclude that government support will play a lesser role in an immigrant's decision to invest in a particular EB-5 project.
+In response to these incidents, at least one state - South Dakota - has proposed legislation to prohibit any State or local government involvement in the EB-5 program.
+193 Thus, one might be inclined to conclude that government support will play a lesser role in an immigrant's decision to invest in a particular EB-5 project.

 However, recent projects suggest the contrary.
 For example, the previously described redevelopment of Candlestick Park involves a public-private partnership between the City of San Francisco and Lennar.
 This project finally started in 2013 after years of planning and development, dating back to 1999 when the City designated Lennar as the master developer.
 Willie Brown, the former Mayor of San Francisco, is one of the principals of GGG, the third party Regional Center sponsoring the project.
-187
+194